melipass/melipass/README.md

 Currently working on High Performance Computing for Quantum Physics at the [Herrera Lab](http://fherreralab.com/).
 In the past, I've worked as a Data Engineering and Data Science Intern at [Walmart Chile](https://github.com/walmartdigital/), and I'm also part of Universidad Mayor's [Quantum Computing research group](https://www.diariomayor.cl/ciencia-um/docentes-y-estudiantes-crean-el-primer-grupo-de-computacion-cuantica-u-mayor.html).

 I'm passionate about cloud computing, data engineering, site reliability engineering, data science and quantum computing.
-Right now, I'm trying to improve at container orchestration, parallel computing and microservices.
+Right now, I'm trying to improve at container orchestration, infrastructure as code, parallel computing and microservices.

 <img src="hr.png" width="100%" height="5px">